The Garth Brooks World Tour (2014–2017)

-The Garth Brooks World Tour is a concert tour by American singer Garth Brooks with Trisha Yearwood.
-Beginning on September 4, 2014, in Rosemont, Illinois, the tour is Brooks' first in thirteen years after coming out of retirement.
+The Garth Brooks World Tour was a concert tour by American singer Garth Brooks with Trisha Yearwood.
+Beginning on September 4, 2014, in Rosemont, Illinois, the tour was Brooks' first in 13 years after coming out of retirement.
 It launched in support of his 2014 album, Man Against Machine, continuing through the release of his 2016 album, Gunslinger.

 High demand has prompted multiple concerts to be added in each city, with Brooks performing two shows per night in some cases.
 With 390 shows performed following the conclusion of its eighth leg in 2017, the tour has broken the record for the most all-time concerts in a tour.
-It also holds the record for the highest-grossing country music tour of all time, surpassing Soul2Soul: The World Tour by Tim McGraw and Faith Hill.

 Conception

-Garth Brooks' first and second world tours, 1993–94 and 1996–98 respectively, were both successful.
+Garth Brooks' first and second world tours, 1993–1994 and 1996–1998 respectively, were both successful.
 After his multi-year residency at Wynn Las Vegas, yet not embarking on a multi-city tour for thirteen years, Brooks announced plans for a world tour during an interview on Good Morning America in December 2013.
 He later confirmed his tour and plans for an upcoming album during a press conference on July 11, 2014.
 On July 15, Brooks stated on his website that each city on the tour would be individually released, and the first concert would take place at the Allstate Arena in Rosemont, Illinois.
 Days later, Brooks announced ten additional shows, all at the same arena.
 Brooks has continued the pattern of announcing the next city every few weeks, both in an effort to generate excitement and urgency, as well as an attempt to combat ticket resale.
 The tour was in extremely high demand.
 Typically, two or three shows were announced in one market at a time, with more shows added based on real-time statistics of demand.